Vanshali/my_pages/_posts/2023-08-20-generativeAI.md

 ```
 python3 train.py --dataroot ./datasets/data --name colonframes --model cycle_gan --display_id 0
 ```
 Here, you can give any name for --name option for your model.
 By default, the generators follow 9 ResNet blocks architecture, and the discriminators use PatchGAN-based architecture.
 You can explore different architectures using --netG and --netD argument options, and this argument list can be found in *options/base_options.py*.
-One example usage is given below:
+One example of usage is given below:

 ```
 python3 train.py --dataroot ./datasets/data --name colonframes --model cycle_gan --display_id 0 --netG unet_256